 Your Mile Time

 Now that you have a good idea of various average mile times, you might be starting to think about your time.
 Before you think about trying to improve it, you also have to factor in variables that will impact your time.

 Although it might seem surprising, the weather will impact how fast you can run.
 If it’s really hot, it will take you longer to finish a mile.
 If it’s really cold, you also won’t have your fastest time.

-The ideal temperature for running is between 50 to 55 degrees with no wind and no rain.
+The ideal temperature for running is between 50 and 55 degrees, with no wind and no rain.
 Because your body heats up to about 15-20 degrees hotter than the weather outside, this puts you at a comfortable 65 to 75 degrees after you get going.

-Anything warmer than this temperature or colder than this temperature will slow you down and make your mile time longer.
-So, if you’ve been wondering what you’ve had a little bit of variation, this could be why.
+Anything warmer or colder than this temperature range will slow you down.
+So, if you’ve been wondering why you’ve had a little bit of variation, this could be why.

 Turns and Hills